-- Risk Factor 1.
-Data & Exams Officers absence at key points in the Examinations Cycle - Risk Factor 2.
-SENCo extended absence at key points in the exam cycle - Risk Factor 3.
-Teaching staff extended absence at key points in the exam cycle - Risk Factor 4.
-Invigilators lack of appropriately trained invigilators or invigilator absence - Risk Factor 5.
-Disruption to Public Transport preventing students from reaching Exams Centre - Risk Factor 6.
-Candidates unable to take examinations because of a crisis centre remains open - Risk Factor 7.
-Centre unable to open as normal during the exams period - Risk Factor 8: Failure of IT systems - Risk Factor 9: Lack of appropriate rooms or main venues unavailable at short notice - Risk Factor 10.
-Disruption to the distribution of examination papers - Risk Factor 11: Disruption to the transportation of completed examination scripts - Risk Factor 12: Assessment evidence is not available to be marked - Risk Factor 13: Centre unable to distribute results as normal
+Risk Factor 1.
+Absence of the Head of Centre Risk Factor 2.
+Data & Exams Officers absence at key points in the Examinations Cycle Risk Factor 3.
+SENCo/or equivalent role extended absence at key points in the examination cycle Risk Factor 4.
+Teaching staff extended absence at key points in the examination cycle Risk Factor 5.
+Invigilators - lack of appropriately trained invigilators or invigilator absence Risk Factor 6.
+Disruption to Public Transport preventing students from reaching Exams Centre Risk Factor 7.
+Candidates unable to take examinations because of a crisis - centre remains open Risk Factor 8.
+Centre unable to open as normal during the exams period Risk Factor 9: Failure of IT systems Risk Factor 10: Lack of appropriate rooms or main venues unavailable at short notice Risk Factor 11.
+Disruption to the distribution of examination papers Risk Factor 12: Delay in the collection arrangements for completed examination scripts Risk Factor 13: Assessment evidence is not available to be marked Risk Factor 14: Centre unable to distribute results as normal Risk Factor 15: Cyber Attack